 The Ebers Papyrus is dated around 200 years later, and elaborates on the use of medicinal cannabis internally for a number of women’s health complaints in the form of pessaries, which modern science is now beginning to investigate for conditions like endometriosis.

 It seems the use of cannabis as medicines continued with gusto in ancient Egypt with a number of other papyri noting its use for ear pain, fever, tumours, inflammation and gastrointestinal conditions.
-Sounds pretty familiar to some modern applications of medicinal cannabis and CBD oil, no?

 By the 10th century BCE we see evidence of cannabis in the ancient regions of Mesopotamia, as both a food source and fibre.
 The Assyrians were thought to utilise cannabis for various medicinal purposes including neuralgia, spasticity and depression, labelled in one text as the ‘drug for sorrow’.
 Across a number of Mesopotamian cultures, it was also appreciated for its psychotropic effects in ceremony and sacred rites.